Trading Psychology

 Trading Psychology: Toughen Up or Get Out

-Warning – this video is not for everyone.
+Warning – this article is not for everyone.
 If you’re feeling fragile or negative, please give it a miss.
-In a nutshell, what am I saying?
-It’s about trading mindset – the part of trading most people underestimate.
-And to lighten the mood a little – some typical Australian humour. …
+What follows is the part of trading psychology most people underestimate, written for traders sitting in a losing streak right now who need a straight answer, not a hug.
+The email …

 Blown Trading Account?
 Here’s How to Rebuild